 The 2016 annual meeting was held in February in Miami, Florida.
-Discussion analyzed relevant fisheries, including progress by RFMO mahi stock assessment; reviewed FIPs progress throughout the region; and explored paths for enhanced sustainability in the EPO.
+Discussion analyzed relevant fisheries, including progress by RFMO mahi stock assessment; reviewed FIP progress throughout the region; and explored paths for enhanced sustainability in the EPO.
 Participants discussed coordination of individual efforts and national-level issues.
-Chefs Trading presented their traceability system and the AllFIP initiative, a funding scheme (in which Seattle Fish Co. is already a participant) by which they plan to fund specific FIPs in fisheries they source from.
+Chefs Trading presented its traceability system and the AllFIP initiative, a funding scheme (in which Seattle Fish Co. is already a participant) by which participants plan to fund specific FIPs in fisheries they source from.

 April – December

 The SR has supported a series of industry-led efforts to initiate FIPs.
 Chefs Trading has made positive progress to initiate a FIP for yellowfin tuna and swordfish in Costa Rica, and Marpesca and FUNAPESCA have taken steps to initiate a FIP in Panama covering mahi-mahi and yellowfin tuna.
 SFP provided FIP training to partners and their supply chains; gave technical support; and assisted with the development of white papers, action plans, and MOUs.

 Costa Rica Pre-FIP progressed with engagement of national industry players and fishing organizations.
 The improvement efforts have been registered on fisheryprogress.org as Prospective FIP and will report there once the work plan has been finalized and published.